The cyclic flats of $\mathcal{L}$-polymatroids: Final Comments

 \end{example}

-\begin{example} In the lattice $\mathcal{L}(\mathbb{F}_2^2)$ suppose that $\mathcal{Z}=\{\langle e_1\rangle\}$ and the atomic weights are given as in Figure~\ref{fig:z1i_counter}.
-We thus have that all of the cyclic flat axioms except for \ref{z1}\ref{z1i} are satisfied.
+\begin{example} In the lattice $\mathcal{L}(\mathbb{F}_2^2)$, suppose that $\mathcal{Z}=\{\langle e_1\rangle\}$ and that the atomic weights are given as in Figure~\ref{fig:z1i_counter}.
+Thus, all of the cyclic flat axioms except for \ref{z1}\ref{z1i} are satisfied.
 (By inspection, it is clear that a $q$-polymatroid with such a lattice and set of atomic weights is impossible.)

 \end{example}